jnathan02222/bager/README.md

 ./gradlew.bat bootRun #Omit .bat on Linux systems
 ```
 You will have to modify BackendApplication.java and multiplayerClient.js to use your domain (replace instances of floppyfingers.online).

+Access the game by going to the backend server in your browser (it acts as a proxy to the frontend).